 Preparing for the Upgrade

-Before upgrading the system, perform the following steps:
+Before upgrading the system to 9.1.1, perform the following steps:

-1. Depending upon the type of upgrade method, download either the .iso or the .GUI_Upgrade.* file that matches the system's architecture.
-Download the file to the computer that you use to access the FreeNAS® system.
+1. Download the .iso or .txz file that matches the system's architecture to the computer that you use to access the FreeNAS® system.

 2. Locate and confirm the SHA256 hash for the file that you downloaded in the Release Notes for the version that you are upgrading to.